Smartsheet Candidate Privacy Notice

 - Other information you voluntarily provide.
 This includes information that you may provide throughout the recruitment process, including, for example, through assessment exercises and interviews.

-Unless permitted or required by law, there are certain types of information that we generally try to avoid collecting.
-For example, information that reveals race or ethnicity, religious, political or philosophical beliefs or trade union membership; genetic or biometric data; or information concerning your health/sex life ("Sensitive Personal Data").
-We may collect some Sensitive Personal Datafrom you for legitimate recruitment and employment-related purposes, including meeting compliance obligations; providing accommodations for disabilities; equal opportunity monitoring; for anti-discrimination purposes; and to satisfy reporting obligations.
-Separately, you may choose to disclose, voluntarily, Sensitive Personal Data during the recruitment process.
+Unless permitted and necessary or required by law, there are certain types of information that we generally try to avoid collecting.
+For example, information that reveals race or ethnicity; religious, political or philosophical beliefs, or trade union membership; genetic or biometric data; or information concerning your health/sex life ("Sensitive Personal Data").
+We may collect some Sensitive Personal Data from you for legitimate recruitment and employment-related purposes, including meeting compliance obligations; providing accommodations for disabilities; equal opportunity monitoring; for anti-discrimination purposes; and to satisfy reporting obligations.
+Separately, you may choose to voluntarily disclose Sensitive Personal Data during the recruitment process.
 If required by law, we will request your consent if we collect Sensitive Personal Data.

 From Third Parties